International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

 Architecture Model, additional hardware security components are required to achieve an appropriate level of protection for access to sensitive data.
-In addition to the core software components of the Industrial Data Space, these hardware components must therefore also be considered in the context of certification.
+In addition to the core software components of the IDS, these hardware components must therefore also be considered in the context of certification.
 In the interest of trust- worthiness, and to avoid double certification, the use of third-party certified hardware components will be required (e.g., Trusted Platform Modules certified in accordance with the Protection Profiles BSI- CC-PP-0030-2008 or ANSSI-CC-PP-2015/07).
-Certification activities of the Industrial Data Space regarding these components will be limited to checking the validity of existing base certificates.
+Certification activities of the International Data Spaces regarding these components will be limited to checking the validity of existing base certificates.

 ##  IDS Reference Testbed
 [*TODO: revise -> Sonia*]